Anderson Assault and Battery Lawyer Aggressively Fighting For Your Freedom

 Every second counts in a criminal case.
 If you are facing battery charges, reach out to our attorneys as soon as possible to discuss your case.

 Schedule Your Consultation With Our Assault and Battery Attorneys in Anderson

 Have you been charged with battery in Indiana?
 If so, seek legal representation from the skilled criminal defense attorneys at Beeman Heifner Benge P.A.
 Our attorneys are committed to helping the accused protect their rights and fight for their freedom.

-Learn more about your legal options and how we can help you reach the best possible outcome in your case during a free case evaluation.
-To schedule a free consultation, call 765-234-1783 or fill out the form on this website.
+Learn more about your legal options and how we can help you reach the best possible outcome in your case during your case evaluation.
+To schedule your consultation, call (765) 734-9091 or fill out the form on this website.